Tutorial: Configuring B2B Messaging Using BizTalk Services Portal and Bridges

 Message validation: While the incoming purchase order might be in different message formats for different retailers, the incoming purchase orders should conform to one of those defined message formats.
 This is achieved through message validation.

 Message transformation: The supplier adheres to a common purchase order format.
 Therefore, the incoming purchase orders have to be normalized to this common format.
 This is achieved through message transformation.

-Hybrid connectivity: The supplier's data store is an on-premise Microsoft SQL server.
-The normalized purchase order received through the cloud application has to be persisted in the on-premise data store and this is achieved through Hybrid connectivity
+Hybrid connectivity: The supplier's data store is an on-premises Microsoft SQL server.
+The normalized purchase order received through the cloud application has to be persisted in the on-premises data store.
+This is achieved through Hybrid connectivity.

-For instructions on how to prepare a BizTalk Services environment, see Administration and Development Process Flow.
-For setting up the EDI message transfer, you would need to access the BizTalk Services Portal.
+To prepare a BizTalk Services environment, see Administration and Development Task List in BizTalk Services.
+To set up the EDI message transfer, you need to access the BizTalk Services Portal.

-This tutorial is written around a sample, EAIEDITutorial.zip, which is available as part of the download from the MSDN Code Gallery.
+This tutorial is written around a sample, EAIEDITutorial.zip, which is available to download at MSDN Code Gallery.
 You could use the sample and go through this tutorial to understand how the sample was built.
 Or, you could use this tutorial to create your own application.
-This tutorial is targeted towards the second approach so that you understand how this application was built.
+This tutorial is targeted towards the second approach so that you understand how this application is built.
 Also, as much as possible, the tutorial is consistent with the sample and uses the same names for artifacts (for example, schemas, transforms) as used in the sample.